 The “Man on the Moon” exhibit is the result of the inspiration, research, and exhibit planning of Livermore resident, photographer and illustrator, Ken Ball, in collaboration with curator Anne Giancola of the Bankhead Theater.

 Please contact Anne Giancola at email@example.com if you are interested in being a sponsor of this historical event.

-This project made possible by a grant from the Lawrence Livermore National Security and our sponsors: The Kaskeys, Jean King, Ken Ball Illustration, Livermore Cultural Arts Council, MoonPans, Way Up Art & Frame, Studio Blue, Dan Sands
+This project made possible by a grant from the Lawrence Livermore National Security, supported in part by a grant from the City of Livermore’s Commission for the Arts, Livermore Cultural Arts Council, the Wente Foundation, and our sponsors: Loretta and Jeff Kaskey, Jean King, Ken Ball Illustration, Alan Burnham, MoonPans, Way Up Art & Frame, Monya Lane, Studio Blue, Dan Sands.